 This is of course an optional step, but we strongly recommend that you follow it - especially if you plan on testing a lot more than just two different variations.
 It also helps in the future when you look back to check what was working better, and so on.

-Since you will be conducting A/B tests in Webflow, there are plenty of options available, but only one natively integrates with Webflow.
-This is why we recommend using Optibase.
+Since you will be conducting A/B tests, there are plenty of options available, but only one natively integrates with Webflow if your website is on this platform.
+That's why we recommend using Optibase.

 Optibase is a Webflow app that offers a native way to set up A/B tests and split tests in the Webflow Designer within minutes without impacting your website loading performance.
 This app also lets you segment the audience based on their geolocation and screen size.